ncats/gsrs3-docker-deployments/embedded/project/docker-source/docker-notes.md

 substances
 ssg4m

-# Most entity services, depend on the substances service for full fuctionality.
+# Most entity services, depend on the substances service for full functionality.
 # Discovery isn't used in practice, yet.
 ```